Value Stream Maps

 You can now use the contains filter logic or build a filter based on a picklist field.

-- Click on Edit Details at the top right corner to edit your value stream map.
+- Click on Delete at the top right corner to delete your value stream map.

-- Recalculation can be required if you are making any changes to your value stream map configuration, stages, or process blocks.
-This can be required due to changes in the value stream maps mapping.
+- Recalculation can be required if you are making any changes to your value stream map mapping, stages, or process blocks.

 - Recalculation works as a refresh of the data since the value stream map has an event creation batch that runs every hour.
 Running a recalculation will give you new value stream maps metrics based on the last time the value stream map was recalculated.